KonstantinosMenychtas/neon/README.md

 Last, please understand that despite the effort to build a robust, quality framework, this software has been developed to serve primarily educational and researh purposes.
+This code is not necessarily the exact same code used for experiments listed in aforementioned publications.
-Additions that add to the stability or help with usability are likely to be added.
+Clarifications and additions that add to the stability or help with usability are likely to be added.
 In the meantime, known bugs, unnecessary or necessary TODOs, puzzling and perhaps inapprropriate comments and all sorts of loose coding practices might appear in this repository.